 Our popular Slightly Foxed Paperbacks are perfect for slotting into a coat pocket or bag, and make charming presents.
 Delightful to look at, pocket-sized and elegantly produced on good cream paper, they give you a chance to acquire some of the original hardbacks you may have missed.

-Now is your chance to catch up with a set of four of our available paperbacks.
+Now is your chance to catch up with a set of three of our available paperbacks.
 The set includes: